Después de cirugía

 1. Mild discomfort following surgery is normal.
 600 mg of Ibuprofen or 500 mg of Tylenol should be sufficient.
 You have been given a prescription for pain or an antibiotic regimen, take it as directed.

 2. If gauze dressing has been applied, gently discard 30 minutes after leaving the office.

 3. Do not lift or pull the lip to examine the surgical area because repeated irritations may delay healing.

 4. Slight swelling and skin discoloration are normal.
 In order to minimize swelling, apply an ice pack over the surgical area with gentle pressure, 20 minutes on and 10 minutes off, for a period of 3-4 hours and not to exceed 6 horas.

 5. Adequate food and fluid intake following surgery are most important.
-Soft cold foods are best, such as ice cream, jello, pudding, yogurt.
+Soft cold foods are best, such as ice cream, jello, con leche, yogurt.
 Crusty, hard, very warm foods and carbonated beverages should be avoided.
 If eating is difficult, a diet supplement (eg. Sego, Nutrament, Slender) is recommended.